-- (a) The Significant Environmental Effects of the Proposed Project.
+(a) The Significant Environmental Effects of the Proposed Project.
 An EIR shall identify and focus on the significant environmental effects of the proposed project.
 In assessing the impact of a proposed project on the environment, the lead agency should normally limit its examination to changes in the existing physical conditions in the affected area as they exist at the time the notice of preparation is published, or where no notice of preparation is published, at the time environmental analysis is commenced.
 Direct and indirect significant effects of the project on the environment shall be clearly identified and described, giving due consideration to both the shortterm and long-term effects.
 The discussion should include relevant specifics of the area, the resources involved, physical changes, alterations to ecological systems, and changes induced in population distribution, population concentration, the human use of the land (including commercial and residential development), health and safety problems caused by the physical changes, and other aspects of the resource base such as water, historical resources, scenic quality, and public services.
 The EIR shall also analyze any significant environmental effects the project might cause by bringing development and people into the area affected.
 For example, an EIR on a subdivision astride an active fault line should identify as a significant effect the seismic hazard to future occupants of the subdivision.
 The subdivision would have the effect of attracting people to the location and exposing them to the hazards found there.

-Similarly, the EIR should evaluate any potentially significant impacts of locating development in other areas susceptible to hazardous conditions (e.g., floodplains, coastlines, wildfire risk areas) as identified in authoritative hazard maps, risk assessments or in land use plans addressing such hazards areas. - (b) Significant Environmental Effects Which Cannot be Avoided if the Proposed Project is Implemented.
+(b) Significant Environmental Effects Which Cannot be Avoided if the Proposed Project is Implemented.
 Describe any significant impacts, including those which can be mitigated but not reduced to a level of insignificance.
-Where there are impacts that cannot be alleviated without imposing an alternative design, their implications and the reasons why the project is being proposed, notwithstanding their effect, should be described. - (c) Significant Irreversible Environmental Changes Which Would be Caused by the Proposed Project Should it be Implemented.
+Where there are impacts that cannot be alleviated without imposing an alternative design, their implications and the reasons why the project is being proposed, notwithstanding their effect, should be described.

+(c) Significant Irreversible Environmental Changes Which Would be Caused by the Proposed Project Should it be Implemented.
 Uses of nonrenewable resources during the initial and continued phases of the project may be irreversible since a large commitment of such resources makes removal or nonuse thereafter unlikely.
 Primary impacts and, particularly, secondary impacts (such as highway improvement which provides access to a previously inaccessible area) generally commit future generations to similar uses.
 Also irreversible damage can result from environmental accidents associated with the project.
 Irretrievable commitments of resources should be evaluated to assure that such current consumption is justified.
-(See Public Resources Code section 21100.1 and Title 14, California Code of Regulations, section 15127 for limitations to applicability of this requirement.)
+(See Public Resources Code section 21100.1 and Title 24, California Code of Regulations, section 15127 for limitations to applicability of this requirement.)